 As Rovere says in an interview, the show explores the concept of power in all its forms and looks into the risks behind the management of power.

 In the redefinition of power, there are no fixed rules.
-For instance, Amulius is willing to kill his own relatives, in order to rule over Alba Longa.
+For instance, Amulius is willing to kill his relatives to rule over Alba Longa.
 Or there is also Wiros’s example.
-He ends up breaking the shackles of his past, when he leads Rumia’s people towards a new future.
+He breaks the shackles of his past, leading Rumia’s people toward a new future.
 In so doing, the narration shows how power can pass from hand to hand as a dynamic entity and define the notion of society: from “state of nature” to more complex tribes.

 Between myth and history

 Rovere’s work has something in common with cultural products like Vikings or Black Sails.
-They all take inspiration from both myth and history, in order to depict an in-depth insight into human behavior: the frailty of youth, the approach to the divine or the unconscious, the hunger for power.
+They all take inspiration from myth and history, to depict an in-depth insight into human behavior: the frailty of youth, the approach to the divine or the unconscious, and the hunger for power.

 Moreover, Romulus stands out also for its attention to detail.
 Since there is no written documentation of ancient Lazio, the reconstruction of villages and daily objects is based on assumptions.
 Yet the set and costume designers were able to create a sense of verisimilitude, by focusing on materials like clay and straw, for instance.

 However, what makes Romulus unique is also the language used by the characters: proto-Latin.
 This attention to choice and effort gives an idea of the showrunners’ ambition, willingness to make the show an international product.